Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 2.  **Pull requests must complete a code review by a third-party tool (Status):**

-To integrate external services or third-party tools into the PR workflow, you use a **Status Check**.
+To integrate external services or third-party tools into the PR workflow,

+<mark>you use a **Status Check**.
 The external tool performs its scan and then posts a status (e.g., "Succeeded") to the pull request via the Azure DevOps API.
-You configure a **Status** policy within the branch settings to make this specific status a mandatory requirement for merging.
+You configure a **Status** policy within the branch settings to make this specific status a mandatory requirement for merging.</mark>

 3.  **Pull requests must have a minimum of two reviewers (Branch):**